EricssonResearch/calvin-base/README.md

 ### Setup

-(For more information about installation options, see [the wiki](https://github.com/EricssonResearch/calvin-base/wiki/Installation))
+(For more information about installation options, see [the wiki](https://github.com/EricssonResearch/calvin-base/wiki/Installation)) or the [debian/raspbian/ubuntu instructions](https://github.com/EricssonResearch/calvin-base/tree/master/extras/install)

-To install Calvin, use the accompanying `setup.py`
+If all pre-requisites are installed, Calvin can be installed using the accompanying `setup.py`

     $ python setup.py install

-Alternatively, install the requirements using `pip`
+Alternatively, install using `pip`

-    $ pip install -r requirements.txt
+    $ pip install -e .

 To verify a working installation, try